Santa Rosa Safety Net Responds to the Wildfire Disaster

 Residents, health center clinicians, and staff immediately became an emergency response team, working with residents at local shelters to make sure people received medical services.
 Asthma was a common complaint because of the worsening air quality.
 Staff worked around the clock at the call center, ensuring patients could refill medications lost in the fire.
 The CEO of Santa Rosa Community Health, Naomi Fuchs, commented on social media: “So incredibly proud of all the Santa Rosa Community Health staff and Santa Rosa Family Medicine faculty and residents.
 They are working all day and night at the Elsie and Cook Shelters helping those in need.
 Providers and staff and IT rallied at Lombardi to triage calls and see patients.
 Love you all.”

 This could not come at a worse time for the region’s safety net.
 In Washington, the debate about repeal of the Affordable Care Act meant missed deadlines for community health center funding, causing significant financial challenges for the safety-net system.
-Now, the costs of rebuilding (and lost income) will be enormous for Santa Rosa Community Health, the center of care for low-income Santa Rosa residents.
+Now, the costs of rebuilding (and lost income) will be enormous for Santa Rosa Community Health, the center of care for Santa Rosa residents with low incomes.

 Several of the physician residents have confirmed that their homes were destroyed.
 And yet the patient needs don’t end, the fire continues to progress, and they continue to work to make sure patients do not fall through the cracks.